 Laidlaw undergraduate courses are 15 or 30 credits.
-Each In the interests of a student's academic success Laidlaw credit approximates to 10 hours of total study time, so each 15 credit course will take about 150 hours of study or approximately 10 hours per week.
+Each credit approximates to 10 hours of total study time, so each 15 credit course will take about 150 hours of study or approximately 10 hours per week.
 This includes lectures if you are studying on campus or working through the course materials if you are studying by distance, the reading associated with the course, and all assessment tasks.